BLACK-FRIDAY SAVINGS! Get $255 in Value on Your Self-Directed IRA at Sign-Up With Code BLACKFRIDAY24! (Exp. 12/7/24)

 Income and Expenses

 For example, account holders instruct Madison Trust to pay bills, such as property taxes and insurance, via an Expense Payment Request.
-Account holders deposit real estate income, such as rental payments, directly into their Real Estate IRA by submitting a Deposit Information Form.
+Account holders deposit earned income, such as rental payments, directly into their Real Estate IRA by submitting a Deposit Information Form.
 As another option, an account holder can hire a management company to handle the property's income and expenses.

-Financing with a Non-Recourse Loan
+Financing With a Non-Recourse Loan

 You can obtain financing for an IRA investment; however, you must structure the loan as a non-recourse loan.
 This means that the loan is backed exclusively by property, not by your personal guarantee (as the IRA holder).
 The lender’s sole recourse in the case of default is the property.